Latipay/LatipaySDK-iOS-Demo/README.md

 }
 ```

-### 6. When calling LatipaySDK.payOrder, please set the `callback_url` for receiving the result of payment in your backend server.
+### 6. When calling LatipaySDK.pay(), please set the `callback_url` for receiving the result of payment in your backend server.
+Latipay will notify your webserver the result through this api.

 ```
 POST https://yourwebsite.com/pay_callback
+Content-Type: application/x-www-form-urlencoded
 ```

 Parameters: